loelschlaeger/RprobitB/README.md

 - `norm` (normalization information),
 - `out` (output settings).

 You can either specify none, all, or selected parameters.
-Unspecified parameters are set to *[default values](#default-specifications-of-rprobitb)*.
+Unspecified parameters are set to [default values](#default-specifications-of-rprobitb).

 ### `model`